What should I bring?

 Rented or Owned Horses?
-At FTWG we own over 20 mules and 10 riding horses year-round.
+At FTWG we own over 20 mules and 15 riding horses year-round.
 It costs us over $1,500 per animal, per year to keep each animal.
 The cost is worth it because we are able to understand the stock better as fulltime owners.
-If we do rent stock, we rent the animals from other local outfitters/ranches who we trust.
+If we do rent stock, we rent the animals from providers who we trust.
 Fly by night operations may rent all their stock and not know their stock any better than you do.
 If there is a horseback component to your trip, as with most all wilderness hunts, ask questions about the stock.
 The stock can make or break a trip.

 Is the outfitter personally involved in the operation?
 Some owners/outfitters are personally involved in the day-to-day operations.
 Other outfitters are 100% dependent on staff to run their operation.
 Some of these teams are outstanding, but when the owner isn’t involved, quality control is usually a challenge.